-All applications to the Council for grants must be made on the approved application forms [link to follow - Corporate and Community Services] and must be accompanied by relevant financial statements for the organisation making the application.
+All applications to the Council for grants must be made on the approved application form and must be accompanied by relevant financial statements for the organisation making the application.

 Any application in excess of £1,000 must be referred to the Chief Financial Officer for financial appraisal.